Buxton Crescent: Setting

 The Crescent faces the site of St Ann's Well, where warm spring water has flowed for thousands of years.
 The well is at the foot of The Slopes, a steep landscaped hillside in the centre of Buxton.
 Here the geological strata channel mineral water from a mile below ground, to emerge at a constant 27.5 °C.

 Originally detached, the Crescent is now the centrepiece of an attached range of significant Georgian architecture facing The Slopes, flanked on either side by the Grade-II-listed Buxton Baths, built by architect Henry Currey.
 To the west are the Natural Mineral Baths, built 1851–53; to the east are the Buxton Thermal Baths, built 1852–53.
 The Thermal Baths, closed in 1963 and at risk of demolition, underwent a major restoration led by conservation architects Latham & Company, with British artist Brian Clarke commissioned to contribute to the refurbishment; his scheme, designed in 1984 and completed in 1987, was for a modern stained-glass artwork to enclose the former baths, creating an atrial space for the Cavendish Arcade, a complex of covered, independent shops.
 At the time of its creation the largest stained-glass window in Britain, the landmark barrel-vaulted ceiling echoes the shape of the Crescent and adjacent Colonnade, a row of shops with a projecting canopy also by Currey.
 Across the forecourt of the Crescent, at the foot of The Slopes, are Currey's 1894 Pump Room; and the adjacent public drinking spout St Ann's Well, built c.1940, the site of earlier wells dating back to the Roman period.

 Original construction and use

 The Crescent was built for William Cavendish, the 5th Duke of Devonshire, as part of his scheme to establish Buxton as a fashionable Georgian spa town.
 The facade forms an arc of a circle facing south-east.
 It was built as a unified structure incorporating a hotel, five lodging houses, and a grand assembly room with a fine painted ceiling.
+The cost was estimated at £120,000.
 The Assembly Rooms became the social heart of 18th-century Buxton.

 On the ground floor arcade were shops (including a hair and wig-dresser) and kitchens were in the basement.
 The Great Stables were built in the 1780s (also designed by John Carr for the 5th Duke of Devonshire) to stable up to 120 horses of the guests of the Crescent.
 A huge central dome was later added and the building is now known as the Devonshire Dome.